tsung1029/HED-Summer-School-Notes/README.md

-# 2019-HED-Summer-School-Notes
+# HED-Summer-School-Notes
-notes for 2019 HED summer school
+notes for HED summer school kinetic workshop

-This is the README for the kinetic workshop of the 2019 HED Summer School in UCSD.
+This is the README for the kinetic workshop of the 2019 (&2023) HED Summer School in UCSD.
 The purpose of this repo is to have a central location for all of the information relevant to the kinetic workshop, including notes and instructions for running the various notebooks.